sylvia-nguyen/lunch-and-learn/README.md

 ### CSS
 - Change font size, width, height, background-color, color
 - Explore color picker (sometimes developers fuck up the colors)
-- Contract Ratio (AA, AAA)
+- Contrast Ratio (AA, AAA)
 - Use margin, padding, or positing to move elements around (hack spacing)
-- Borders for rounded corners
+- Borders and borders-radius for rounded corners
+- Styling on hover states

+### Testing
+- Toggle device tool bar: Desktop, tablet, mobile
+- Perform page audits and seek opportunities for improvement
+-

 ### The purpose is to not offload my job onto all of you, I want to give you hacking abilities that is not necessarily ideal but gets the job done